curl/everything-curl/usingcurl-timeouts.md

 `--connect-timeout` limits the time curl will spend trying to connect to the host.
-All the necessary steps done before the connection is considered complete has to be completed within the given time fram.
+All the necessary steps done before the connection is considered complete has to be completed within the given time frame.
 Failing to connect within the given time will cause curl to exit with a timeout exit code (28).

 The given maximum connect time can be specified with a decimal precision;